skarpdev/hapi-aws-secrets-manager-emulator/README.md

 - it can preload secrets based on 1-file-1-secret in a given directory

+## Configuration

+Configuration is done through environment variables.

+- `SECRETS_MANAGER_PORT` the port to run on - default is 3000
+- `SECRETS_MANAGER_PRELOAD_DIRECTORY` absolute path of directory from which to read initial set of secrets (see below) - default is empty

 ## Preloading secrets

 As secrets are really just JSON blobs, we thought it would be easiest just to say that 1 file becomes 1 secret.